 7. You’ll see how tough New York really is

-New York is a strong city that seems to always bounce back, and coming back from the rubble of the fallen Twin Towers sums this up in a way nothing else does.
-The beauty of Ground Zero now shows how resilient the city is, and visiting makes you a part of it.
+As a local, I know how much New York is a strong city that seems to always bounce back from adversity.
+Coming back from the rubble of the fallen Twin Towers sums this up in a way nothing else really does.

 8. It’s a place to remember victims from both tragedies